 46. No Assignment.
 You agree that you will not assign this Agreement or any payments due to you or that may become due to you hereunder to any third party, and that all indebtedness arising from all charges and transactions under this Agreement will be for bona fide sales of goods or services (or both) and free and clear of any liens, claims, and encumbrances other than ordinary sales taxes; provided, however, that you may sell and assign future transaction receivables to Intuit, Intuit's affiliates, and any other cash advance funding source that works with Intuit or Intuit's affiliates.

 47. DISPUTES.
 ANY DISPUTE OR CLAIM RELATING IN ANY WAY TO THE SERVICES OR THIS AGREEMENT WILL BE RESOLVED BY BINDING ARBITRATION, RATHER THAN IN COURT, except that either party may: 1) assert claims in small claims court if the parties’ claims qualify; or 2) assert claims limited strictly to collection of past due amounts and any interest or cost of collection (including attorney's fees) permitted by law or this Agreement.
 The Federal Arbitration Act governs the interpretation and enforcement of this Section 47; the arbitrator shall apply California law to all other matters.
+All issues are for the arbitrator to decide, including issues related to the scope and enforceability of this arbitration provision.
 Notwithstanding anything to the contrary, any party to the arbitration may at any time seek injunctions or other forms of equitable relief from any court of competent jurisdiction.
 WE EACH AGREE THAT ANY AND ALL DISPUTES WHETHER PURSUED IN COURT OR ARBITRATION MUST BE BROUGHT IN THE PARTIES' INDIVIDUAL CAPACITY AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS OR REPRESENTATIVE PROCEEDING.
 BY ENTERING INTO THIS AGREEMENT, YOU AGREE THAT YOU AND INTUIT ARE EACH WAIVING THE RIGHT TO FILE A LAWSUIT AND THE RIGHT TO A TRIAL BY JURY.
 IN ADDITION, YOU AGREE TO WAIVE THE RIGHT TO PARTICIPATE IN A CLASS ACTION OR LITIGATE ON A CLASS-WIDE BASIS.
 YOU AGREE THAT YOU HAVE EXPRESSLY AND KNOWINGLY WAIVED THESE RIGHTS.
 To begin an arbitration proceeding, send a letter requesting arbitration and describing your claim to Intuit Inc., in care of our registered agent Corporation Service Company, 2711 Centerville Road, Wilmington, DE 19808.
 Arbitration will be conducted by the American Arbitration Association (AAA) before a single AAA arbitrator under the AAA's rules, which are available at www.adr.org or by calling 1-800-778-7879.
 Payment of all filing, administration, and arbitrator fees and costs will be governed by the AAA's rules, but if you are unable to pay any of them, Intuit will pay them for you.
 In addition, Intuit will reimburse all such fees and costs for claims totaling less than $75,000 unless the arbitrator determines the claims are frivolous.
 Likewise, Intuit will not seek its attorneys' fees or costs in arbitration unless the arbitrator determines your claims or defenses are frivolous.
 You may choose to have the arbitration conducted by telephone, based on written submissions, or in person in the county where you live or at another mutually agreed location.
 The decision of the arbitrator shall be final and not appealable, and judgment on the arbitration award may be entered in any court having jurisdiction thereof.
 This Section 47 shall survive expiration, termination, or recession of this Agreement.
 INTUIT AND MERCHANT AGREE TO ARBITRATE ALL DISPUTES BETWEEN THE PARTIES AS PROVIDED ABOVE, EXCEPT THAT INTUIT AND MERCHANT MAY CHOOSE TO PURSUE A CLAIM IN COURT AND NOT BY ARBITRATION IF MERCHANT FAILS TO TIMELY PAY AMOUNTS DUE.
 Intuit may assign Merchant's account for collection, and the collection agency may pursue claims limited strictly to the collection of the past due amounts and any interest or cost of collection permitted by law or this Agreement in any court of competent jurisdiction.
 For the purposes of bringing a claim in small claims court, the proceedings shall be held in the county and state in which the Merchant’s legal address is located.

 48. Choice of Law.
 You agree that all performances and transactions under this Agreement will be deemed to have occurred in California, and that your entry into and performance of this Agreement will be deemed to be "transaction of business" within the State of California.
-This Agreement will be governed by California law, without regard to conflict of law principles.
+This Agreement will be governed by California law, without regard to California's conflict of law principles.

 49. General.
 This Agreement, including the Additional Terms below (to the extent such Additional Terms are applicable) and all documents referenced in Section 1 herein, is the entire agreement between you and Intuit and replaces all prior understandings, communications, and agreements, oral or written, regarding its subject matter.
 If any court of law having jurisdiction rules that any part of this Agreement is invalid, that Section will be removed without affecting the remainder of this Agreement; the remaining terms will be valid and enforceable.
 The United Nations Convention on Contracts for the International Sale of Goods does not apply to this Agreement.